cyclus/cyclus/CONTRIBUTING.rst

 ======================

-* When you are ready to move changes from one of your topic branches into the "master" branch, it must be reviewed and accepted by another developer.
+* When you are ready to move changes from one of your topic branches into the "main" branch, it must be reviewed and accepted by another developer.

 * You may want to review this `tutorial
   <https://help.github.com/articles/using-pull-requests/>`_ before you make a
-  pull request to the master branch.
+  pull request to the main branch.

 Reviewing a Pull Request
 ========================